 The available budget for the first tender round is EUR 35 million.
 SDGP can subsidize up to 50% of the project budget.
 The minimum SDGP grant is EUR 500,000 and the maximum is EUR 3,000,000 per project.

-- Efficient value chains: developing value chains that promote agricultural growth and/or create better and more efficient working conditions
+- Sustainable value chains: developing value chains that promote agricultural growth and/or create better and more efficient working conditions;

 Projects should be implemented in one of the countries included in the country list.
 Please refer to the SDGP country list for an overview of the eligble countries.